rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

 LPNs enable you to perform the following tasks in WMS:

-* Store delivery-related information such as contents, revision, lot, serial, organization, sub-inventory, and locator
+* Store delivery-related information such as contents, revision, lot, serial, organization, sub-inventory, and locator.

-* Track the contents of any container that's in receiving, inventory, or transit
+* Track the contents of any container that's in receiving, inventory, or transit.

-* Receive, store, and pick material by LPN
+* Receive, store, and pick material by LPN.

-* View on-hand balances by LPN
+* View on-hand balances by LPN.

-* Move multiple items in a transaction by LPN
+* Move multiple items in a transaction by LPN.

-* Transfer LPN contents
+* Transfer LPN contents.

-* Pack, unpack, consolidate, split, and update LPNs
+* Pack, unpack, consolidate, split, and update LPNs.

-* Print labels and reports for referencing container contents
+* Print labels and reports for referencing container contents.

-* Reuse empty LPNs
+* Reuse empty LPNs.

-* Receive and send LPN information on an Advanced Shipment Notice (ASN)
+* Receive and send LPN information on an Advanced Shipment Notice (ASN).

 ### LPN transactions in WMS